Athens Combo Ticket Book Your Trip Athens Tourist Pass

 The monasteries are:

-• St. Nikolaos Anapafsas Monastery.
-This monastery also dates back to the 14th century but it’s quite different from the rest as it was surprisingly built vertically with multiple levels on top of each other.
+- St. Nikolaos Anapafsas Monastery.
+This monastery also dates back to the 14th century but is quite different from the rest as it was surprisingly built vertically with multiple levels on each other.

-• Varlaam Monastery.
-This one is the second largest monastery standing right across the Great Meteoro.
+- Varlaam Monastery.
+This one is the second-largest monastery across the Great Meteoro.

-• St. Stephen’s Monastery.
-This one is the most visited monastery as it is the most easily accessible thanks to a small bridge.
-It’s also one of the two monasteries that are inhabited by nuns.
+- St. Stephen’s Monastery.
+This one is the most visited monastery, the most easily accessible, thanks to a small bridge.
+It’s also one of the two monasteries that nuns inhabit.

 Go hiking